Creator13/cvanbattum.com/src/assets/social-grip.md

 ![scenes.png](/project_content/social-grip/scenes.png){.auto-width}

-### Visualizations on a time constraint

-With such little time available to us, I couldn't spend much time at all to visualize settings and parameters.
-Some visualizations however were too critical to pass up.
-A grid is an abstract thing and

 ## The team: **Chonk Cat Productions**

 I had the pleasure of working with this lovely team of talented people for the duration of this project: